 Christmas might be the silly season but that doesn’t mean you have to celebrate overconsumption.
 Our Advent Calendar has 25 ways to have a kinder Christmas.

-We all bemoan the waste of money, plastic, food and just STUFF at Christmas time, but does it have to be this way (we think not!
-Check out our 8 ways to have a zero waste Christmas here?)
-Christmas might be the silly season, but that doesn’t mean you have to go to town with a celebration of capitalism.
-Here are some ideas to be kind to yourself, your family and mother nature with this Advent Calendar.
+We all bemoan the waste of money, plastic, food and just stuff at Christmas time, but it doesn’t have to be this way (check out our ‘8 ways to have a zero waste Christmas’ here).

 Pip‘s Kindness Advent Calendar